stopstop/duvet/README.md

 Stranger.Things.S01E03.720p.WEBRip.x264-SKGTV[rartv]           Size: 1.34 GB        Seeders: 190      Age: 38 days   RBG
 </pre>

+# TODO:
+* Unit Tests
+* Build a simple CLI using click. (eg. "sheet 'stranger things' --season=2 --episode=4")
+* Tests to validate that the various searches are working. (perhaps something that uses tvdb to verify that we have results for things yesterday, today, last week etc.
+* Better tools for discovering non-episodic things (documentaries etc).
+* Elegant exception handling.
+Current approach is "fail brutally so we know what to fix".

+# Quickstart
+* Duvet uses Python3. (apt-get install or brew install python3)
+* Duvet uses various pip installable packages (pip3 install -r requirements.txt)
+* Duvet logs to search.log
+* Run 'python3 duvet.py'

 Duvet is based on a lot of code from https://github.com/8cylinder/tv-overlord